mprorock/draft-prorock-spice-cwt-traceability-claims/draft-prorock-spice-cwt-traceability-claims.md

 -01

+* Added registrations of JWT claims corresponding to the CWT claims.
 * Updated CWT Claims registrations to supply all fields in the registration template.
 * Fixed IANA Considerations header, as suggested by A.J.
 Stein.
 * Added references for ISO specs.